The design idea combines

 There are two independently adjustable magnets that apply the anti- skating force to the tonearm.
 The tonearm itself carries a third small magnet that is pulled outwards (outer grooves), and later pushed outwards (inner grooves).
 All at the bearing level!

-By adjusting the distance and the angle of these magnets to each other, you can fine-tune the anti-skating force.
-Start your effort with a groove-less (blank) record.
+By adjusting the distance and the angle of these magnets to each other, you can fine-tune the anti-skating force, “on the fly”.

 Anti skating